ManokoBranny/pizza_sales_analysis_dashboard/README.md

 ## Contributing

 We welcome contributions and suggestions to enhance this project.
-Feel free to submit pull requests or report any issues you encounter.
+Feel free to submit or report any issues you encounter.

-## License

-This project is open-source and is available under the [MIT License](https://choosealicense.com/licenses/mit/).

----

 Enjoy exploring the world of pizza sales and understanding what makes pizza restaurants thrive! 🍕📈